 AWS and Azure

 During my more recent experiences, since 2018, my main focus when it comes to development has been linked to cloud technologies.
-I have had the opportunity to start working on Azure solutions, and currently mainly focused on AWS (Amazon Web Services).
+I have had the opportunity to start working on Azure solutions, and currently mainly focused on AWS (Amazon Web Services) and certified as a AWS Solutions Architect – Associate.

 There is a vast variety of services, and more that will come, but some of the most relevant experiences were linked to serverless approaches such queues (SNS), notifications (SNS or Event Bridge), functions (Lambdas/Azure Functions), PaaS (Elastic Beanstalk/WebApps); between others.